Moderna seeks FDA emergency approval for coronavirus vaccine

 Moderna will apply to the US Food and Drug Administration to authorize its coronavirus vaccine for emergency use, the drug company said Monday.
 Its data shows that the vaccine is 94.1% effective against COVID-19, similar to results it reported earlier this month.

 That would be almost exactly a year after word first emerged from China of a novel coronavirus that had appeared in the city of Wuhan.
-Within a few months, the virus had spread around the globe, and it has now infected more than 62 million people worldwide, resulting in 1.4 million deaths.
+Within a few months, the virus had spread around the globe.
+It has now infected more than 62 million people worldwide, resulting in 1.4 million deaths.

-Moderna is the second company to apply for emergency use authorization.
-Pfizer submitted its application for its vaccine on Nov.
+Moderna is the second company to apply for emergency use authorization from the FDA.
+Pfizer submitted an application for its vaccine on Nov.
 20, the Times noted.

-The speed of development and testing by those two companies, and a number of others, is unprecedented -- vaccines can take over a decade to create.
-If Pfizer's and Moderna's concoctions are as effective as early data suggests, they could herald a new era in vaccine and therapeutic design.
+The speed of development and testing by those two companies, and a number of others, is unprecedented.
+Vaccines can take over a decade to create.
+If Pfizer's and Moderna's formulas are as effective as early data suggests, they could herald a new era in vaccine and therapeutic design.

-That's because both the two companies used a pioneering technology known as synthetic messenger RNA, or mRNA, a molecule that tells cells how to build proteins.
-With it, you can trick cells into producing proteins usually found in SARS-CoV-2, the virus that causes COVID-19, and stimulate the immune system -- without making patients sick -- to provide protection against infection.
+That's because both companies used a pioneering technology known as synthetic messenger RNA, or mRNA, a molecule that tells cells how to build proteins.
+With that, you can trick cells into producing proteins usually found in SARS-CoV-2, which is the virus that causes COVID-19, and then stimulate the immune system -- without making patients sick -- to provide protection against infection.

 See also: COVID-19 vaccines will arrive soon, but you could be last in line.
 Here's who will get one first